theodi/member-directory/app/views/devise/registrations/_terms.html.md

 12. Contact Details
     1. If you wish to contact to the ODI, you may do so by using the following address: 3rd Floor, 65 Clifton Street, London, EC2A 4JE.
 You may also email the ODI at members@theodi.org.
     2. If the ODI needs to contact you, it shall do so using the contact details you provided when you registered as a member.
-If your contact details change, please notify the ODI using the above contact details
+If your contact details change, please notify the ODI using the above contact details.

 13. Feedback
     1. Any feedback you may have should be directed to the ODI using the contact details set out in paragraph 12.